-An Owner's ability to deduct its share of the servicing compensation paid to service the Mortgage Loans and administer the Pool is limited under section 67 of the Code in the case of (i) estates and trusts, and (ii) individuals owning an interest in a Certificate directly or through an investment in a "pass-through entity" (other than in connection with such individual's trade or business).
+A beneficial owner's ability to deduct its share of the servicing compensation paid to service the Mortgage Loans and administer the Pool is limited under section 67 of the Code in the case of (i) estates and trusts, and (ii) individuals owning an interest in a Certificate directly or through an investment in a "pass-through entity" (other than in connection with such individual's trade or business).
 Pass-through entities include partnerships, S corporations, grantor trusts, and non-publicly offered regulated investment companies, but do not include estates, nongrantor trusts, cooperatives, real estate investment trusts and publicly offered regulated investment companies.

-Generally, an Owner can deduct its share of these costs only to the extent that these costs, when aggregated with certain of the Owner's other miscellaneous itemized deductions, exceed two percent of the Owner's adjusted gross income.
+Generally, a beneficial owner can deduct its share of these costs only to the extent that these costs, when aggregated with certain of the beneficial owner's other miscellaneous itemized deductions, exceed two percent of the beneficial owner's adjusted gross income.
 For this purpose, an estate or nongrantor trust computes adjusted gross income in the same manner as in the case of an individual, except that deductions for administrative expenses of the estate or trust that would not have been incurred if the property were not held in such trust or estate are treated as allowable in arriving at adjusted gross income.
-In addition, an Owner may not be able to deduct any portion of these costs in computing its alternative minimum tax liability.